ReturnInfinity/Benchmark/README.md

 >
 ```

-Completed 8% faster than the Linux version.
+### Results

+The raytrace app executed 8% faster on BareMetal compared to Linux.

-Note: This application ran correctly with only 16 MB of RAM assigned to the VM.
+Note: This application ran correctly on BareMetal with only 16 MB of RAM assigned to the VM.
 Linux crashed on startup until it was given at least 192 MB of RAM.

-### Summary

-This verified that the benchmarking tool is working correctly on both Linux and BareMetal OS.
+Alpine Linux was able to run the raytrace app with only 128 MB of RAM assigned to the VM but added a couple seconds to the execution time.

 ## l_ethernet_bench / b_ethernet_bench